Hampstead School Projects

 New Student Garden

 During a visit in November '23 we discovered an unused grassy area that is up for grabs.
-We have made suggestions to the students and staff and we will hopefully decide on a design and can begin some serious fundraising.
-Ideally we would have at least £7000 to really make an impact.
-Below is what the site looks now and an example of a design.
+We have made suggestions to the students and staff and some students drew up some ideas of what the garden could look like.
+Below is what the site looks like now and an example of a design.

 Hedgehog Habitat

 In February '23, we planted 120 trees that will turn into a mini forest.
-We are hoping to add a pond, maybe a dead hedge and a hedgehog house to support the local population.
+We added a pond and sowed wildflower seeds.
+In future, we want to build a dead hedge and add a hedgehog house to support the local population.

 Total cost: about £800